Henderson, Nevada: Geography

 Henderson is about 16 mi southeast of downtown Las Vegas.

 According to the United States Census Bureau, the city has a total area of 279.0 km2, all land.

 The city is in the Mojave Desert with wildlife and vegetation typical of the Mojave.
 The mountains that surround Henderson mostly have gentle slopes.
 The McCullough Range is closest to the city; most of this range is covered by black rocks from a volcanic explosion millions of years ago.
 These mountains reach an average height of about 3800 ft.
 The landscape consists of the desert; the only water in the city is found in washes like Duck Creek.

 Residential neighborhoods in Henderson include Anthem, Anthem Country Club, Ascaya, Black Mountain Vistas, Cadence, Calico Ridge, Champion Village, The Fountains, Grand Legacy, Green Valley, Green Valley Estates, Green Valley Ranch, Hillsboro Heights, Inspirada, Lake Las Vegas, MacDonald Highlands, MacDonald Ranch, Madeira Canyon, Club at Madeira Canyon, Roma Hills, Seven Hills, Sun City Anthem, Sun City MacDonald Ranch, Tuscany Village, and Whitney Ranch.

 Climate

 Henderson is classified as having a hot desert climate (BWh) in the Köppen climate classification.
 It has mild winters and hot summers.
 Snow can occasionally fall in the winter.
 The monsoon can bring storms in the summer, which can cause flash flooding and thunderstorms.
 The hottest month is July and the coldest month is December.
 On average there are 292 clear days per year.

 Demographics

+2020 census

+According to the 2020 census, Henderson had a population of 317,610 residents, a just-over 23% increase from the 2010 census.
+The city's racial makeup was 66.4% White alone, 6.0% Black or African American alone, 0.8% American Indian and Alaska Native alone, 9.3% Asian alone, 0.7% Native Hawaiian and Pacific Islander alone, and 10.9% identifying as two or more races.
+Hispanic or Latino of any race were 19.1% of the population, while 59.3% were non-Hispanic White.

+There were 124,626 households, with an average household size of 2.54 individuals.
+Owner-occupied housing units accounted for 65.2% of all households, with a median value of $427,900.
+The median gross rent was $1,641.

+The age distribution in 2020 was as follows: 4.9% under 5 years old, 21.4% under 18, and 20.0% aged 65 or older.
+The median age was 42.2 years.
+For every 100 females, there were 98.81 males.

+Economically, the median household income was $85,311, with a per capita income of $46,882.
+Approximately 8.1% of the population lived below the poverty line.

+Residents with at least a high school diploma accounted for 93.6% of the population, while residents with bachelor's degrees or higher accounted for 35.3%.